IbanezJ/tetris_ncurses/README.md

 # tetris_ncurses
 A tetris game in ncurses.
+We can add our own tetrimino.